stemid/snifstat/README.md

 # TODO

- * Rework capture\_callback to calculate proper size for tcp and UDP packets.
+ * Support more physical layers than just Ethernet and 802.11 (WiFi).
  * Solve remaining: ``grep -rC2 'TODO: ' .``
  * Cleanup & comment code.
  * Package for RPM, Deb and maybe others.